gabbyadjei1/gabbyadjei1/README.md

-- 👋 Hi, I’m @gabbyadjei1 (Gabriel Adjei Mensah); Seasoned IT professional with 17+ years as Senior Systems Administrator, transitioning to Cybersecurity.
-Expert in managing complex IT infrastructures, identifying vulnerabilities, and implementing security measures.
-Top 100 on HackTheBox, top 200 on CyberDefenders, top 2% on TryHackMe.
-Successful bug hunter on HackerOne.
-Combines system administration expertise with advanced cybersecurity skills to fortify defenses, analyze attack vectors, and develop security strategies.
-Applies cutting-edge tactics to bridge traditional IT and modern cybersecurity, staying ahead of evolving threats I am very resourceful, curious, inquisitive, and adaptive, I enjoy braking and finding solutions to errors.
+- 👋 Hi, I’m @gabbyadjei1 (Gabriel Adjei Mensah); Cybersecurity Specialist with Extensive IT Expertise, With 17+ years of experience in systems administration and cybersecurity, I have mastered the management of complex IT infrastructures, leading high-performing teams, and mitigating advanced threats,particularly in regulated financial environments.
+I specialize in identifying vulnerabiliNes, implemenNng robust security soluNons,and developing proacNve strategies to counter evolving threats.
+Ranked in the Top 100 on HackTheBox, with proven track record as a bug hunter on HackerOne.
+Resourceful problem-solver with experNse in bridging tradiNonal IT operaNons with modern security pracNces to deliver resilient, compliant infrastructures

 - 👀 I’m interested in Cyber Security.
-- 🌱 I’m currently studying for Certified CyberDefender (CCD), MTIA - Mosse Certified Threat Intelligence Analyst and Microsoft Certified: Security Operations Analyst Associate
+- 🌱 I’m currently studying for Certified Information Systems Security Professional (CISSP), CompTIA SecurityX (Cybersecurity Architect) and Certified Information Security Manager (CISM)
-- 💞️ I’m looking to start a career in Cyber Security.
+- 💞️ I’m looking to relocate to South Africa on Critical Skills Work Visa.
 - 📫 How to reach me gabbyadjei1@outlook.com

 <!---